-Backup, File Sync and Share, Describing our services, On-premises environments, SecuriSync, Security
+Backup & File Sharing, Describing our services, File Backup and Share, On-premises environments, Security

 Don’t be fooled…a file server is NOT good enough.